dominikh/go-mode.el/README.md

 - Basic support for imenu (functions and variables)
 - Built-in support for displaying code coverage as calculated by `go test` (`go-coverage`)
+- Several goto functions for manipulating function signatures:
+  - Going to the arguments (`go-goto-arguments` - `C-c C-g a`)
+  - Going to the docstring, creating it if it does not exist and updating it if the name does not match (`go-goto-docstring` - `C-c C-g d`)
+  - Going to the function name (`go-goto-function-name` - `C-c C-g f`)
+  - Going to the return value, adding space for adding one if there are none present (`go-goto-return-value` - `C-c C-g r`)
+  - Going to the type signature, adding parenthesis for adding one if there is none present (`go-goto-type-signature` - `C-c C-g t`)

 # Installation